Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy

-We denote estimates with a hat $\hat{(\cdot)}$ and use superscripts $\hat{(\cdot)}^{-}$/$\hat{(\cdot)}^{+}$ for priori and posteriori; unless stated otherwise, a bare symbol (e.g., $\bm{X}_t$) denotes ground truth.
+We denote estimates with a hat $\hat{(\cdot)}$ and use superscripts $\hat{(\cdot)}^{-}$/$\hat{(\cdot)}^{+}$ for priori and posteriori; unless stated otherwise, a bare symbol (e.g., $\mathbf{X}_t$) denotes ground truth.

-IMU measurements $\{\bm{a}_i,\bm{\omega}_i\}$ drive propagation at the IMU rate.
+IMU measurements $\{\mathbf{a}_i,\bm{\omega}_i\}$ drive propagation at the IMU rate.
 We use midpoint integration by averaging adjacent samples to reduce discretization error.
 For each scan anchored at $t_k$, raw LiDAR points are first expressed and de-skewed into the IMU frame at the anchor time $t_k$:

-where $(\bm{R}_{\mathcal{I}_i}^{\mathcal{I}_k},\,\bm{p}_{\mathcal{I}_i}^{\mathcal{I}_k})$ denotes the relative IMU motion from $t_i$ to $t_k$ obtained by propagation and subsequent interpolation between IMU samples, for example using a constant–velocity model~\cite{LOAM}, a constant–acceleration model~\cite{fast_lio2}, or a higher-order scheme~\cite{dlio}.
-This convention is used throughout: de-skewed points are retained in the IMU frame $\mathcal{I}_k$ and mapped to the world using Eq.\eqref{eq:I_to_G} when needed for association or map update.
+where $(\mathbf{R}_{\mathcal{I}_i}^{\mathcal{I}_k},\,\mathbf{p}_{\mathcal{I}_i}^{\mathcal{I}_k})$ denotes the relative IMU motion from $t_i$ to $t_k$ obtained by propagation and subsequent interpolation between IMU samples, for example using a constant-velocity model~\cite{LOAM}, a constant-acceleration model~\cite{fast_lio2}, or a higher-order scheme~\cite{dlio}.
+De-skewed LiDAR points are expressed in the IMU frame $\mathcal{I}_k$ and transformed to the global frame via Eq.~\eqref{eq:I_to_G} when needed for association or map updates.

-Selected points then form scan-to-map point-to-plane residuals for the IESKF observation update~\cite{fast_lio}, while the compact OctVox map supplies correspondence targets.